Força: Background and writing

-Nelly Furtado said about the song: "When I was touring in Portugal, people would frequently say goodbye to me by saying 'Força', which is Portuguese slang.
+"Força" was written by Nelly Furtado, Gerald Eaton, and Brian West, and features lyrics primarily in English, with the chorus entirely in Portuguese.
+Production was handled by Furtado alongside Eaton and West.
+Furtado said about the song: "When I was touring in Portugal, people would frequently say goodbye to me by saying 'Força', which is Portuguese slang.
 It translates as 'Keep going', or 'Kick ass'.
 It's also associated with sports, especially football.
 I put a feminine twist on the idea of how you feel when you're watching your favorite team.
 When you tie that into nationality, it becomes pretty intense.
 So this is a happy song, a burst of energy.
 Plus, we have [banjoist] Béla Fleck playing on the song.
 His contribution here is amazing".

+Commercial performance

+"Força" achieved considerable success across Europe upon its release, particularly in the Benelux region and German-speaking countries, while achieving modest success elsewhere.
+In the Netherlands, it peaked at number three on the Dutch Top 40 and reached number four on the Single Top 100.
+The song also entered the top five in Austria, the Czech Republic, and Switzerland, peaking at number five on each chart.
+In neighboring countries, "Força" reached number 14 on the Ultratop 50 in Flanders.
+It charted within the top 20 in Germany (number nine), Denmark (number 13), and Norway (number 18).
+Additional international chart positions included number 34 in Italy and Sweden, number 38 in Scotland, and number 39 in Hungary.

 Music video

 The music video was shot in Toronto, Ontario and directed by Ulf Buddensiek.
-It was released in 2005 to the iTunes music Store.

-The music video begins with Furtado wearing a pink top and gold hoop earrings, and a necklace with her hair tied back, singing in an alley way while in front of the camera.
+The clip begins with Furtado wearing a pink top and gold hoop earrings, and a necklace with her hair tied back, singing in an alley way while in front of the camera.
 In the back drop while Furtado is singing, a boy with the Portugal national football team shirt is playing with a football and doing tricks.
 It also shows Furtado sitting on a ledge in the video singing to the camera.
 In the middle of the video the boy accidentally kicks the ball too high and it gets stuck on the pipes in the corner of the apartment building where he's playing.
 As Furtado continues singing more and more people come to help the little boy and they end up building a human pyramid to lift and support him up the side of the building.
 Furtado finally joins the pyramid and the group lifts the boy up to his ball.

-The version of the song used in the video is different from the album version.
-It's the version that was prepared to be used on the Eurovision Song Contest 2004 (a.k.a.
-Swiss American Federation Mix Edit) which Nelly Furtado composed for Portugal.
-The second version of the video features a Radio Edit for the Album version.